tuoreste/tuoreste/README.md

 # Me

-Hey there! 👋 I'm [Oreste], a software developer with a rich background in various programming languages.
+Hey there! 👋 I'm Oreste, a software developer with a rich background in various programming languages.
 I also have solid knowledge in databases, particularly InfluxDB.

 ## Languages